 A well-written action scene thrusts the reader smack into the middle of the story.
 It’s another way to evoke emotion and empathy for characters.

 Though the protagonist in this story is actually a crime lord — not a character many of us would normally root for — you’re on his side, aren’t you?
-The writer’s skillful action writing has you imagining yourself behind the defensive barrier, wielding a shotgun, and praying the torrent of lead will prevent the demonic onslaught from reaching you.
+The writer’s skillful action writing technique has you imagining yourself behind the defensive barrier, wielding a shotgun, and praying the torrent of lead will prevent the demonic onslaught from reaching you.

 Readers want to be taken on a journey to another place and time, with characters they care about and whose company they enjoy.
 Help your readers feel like they have a stake in your story’s outcome by using these writing techniques to bring your characters and settings to life.